OSGP/Documentation/chapter3/smartmetering/GetAddDeviceResponse.md

-## GetAddDeviceReponse request
+## GetAddDeviceResponse request

 ### Description
-GetAddDeviceReponse returns if the result is successful from the AddDevice request.
+GetAddDeviceResponse returns if the result is successful from the AddDevice request.
 The response request contains the DeviceIdentification and CorrelationUid which is received from the [AddDevice](AddDevice.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).